Congratulations to Kadó, celebrating twenty years of specialist liquorice sales today!

-The last stop on the European gastronomic tour this summer was Berlin.
+The last stop on my European gastronomic tour this summer was Berlin.
 There were all kinds of envisaged treats there of course….and then there was one very unenvisaged one.

 This unexpected delight is a fabulous shop – and I use the word ‘fabulous’ for its ‘out of this world’ meaning – because it oozes the stuff of fable, and fairy stories.
 Kadó is the sort of shop which might feature in a Roald Dahl tale.
-In short it’s a shop which contains just about every known type of liquorice known to man.
+In short it’s a shop which contains just about every type of liquorice known to man.
 Or rather, in this case, it contains every type known to woman; specifically, in fact, known to Ilse Böge.

 And, Ilse very kindly agreed to answer all my questions about how her interest in liquorice grew into a thriving specialist business; about what it actually is; and, of particular interest to me, about how it can be used in cooking.

 IB: I have always liked it since childhood; my mum had always liquorice in her Mittagsstunde (this is a rest/nap on the couch with the newspaper after lunch).
 I used to lie on the floor in front of the couch with my book and my small fingers would fetch under her pillow for liquorice too.

 SD: How did you build up the business?